 Risky Business: Audit Integrity, a research firm, has come out with a list of the large American companies which are most likely to go bankrupt in the next year.
 The list includes Rite Aid, Sirius XM Radio, AMR (American Airlines), Goodyear Tire & Rubber, Continental Airlines, CBS, Las Vegas Sands, Liberty Media, Hertz and Macy's.

 Quote Of The Day is from Bill Vaughan: "Money won't buy happiness but it will pay the salaries of a large research staff to study the problem."

 Friday September 25, 2009

-Suddenly It's 1960: On Monday's post, I bemoaned the lack of exciting new cars this year.
-This got me thinking back to 50 years ago - the 1960 model year.
+Suddenly It's 1960: In recent years, I have bemoaned the lack of exciting new cars.
+This got me thinking back to many years ago - the 1960 model year.

 While there was no GM Motorama and not many concept or dream cars (the Valiant-based Plymouth XNR asymmetrical roadster was the only one I remember), there were some completely new models to inspect and examine at dealerships and auto shows.
 As high school Juniors, my car buddies and I toured the Philly auto show that year.